dhwani229/MSc-Dissertation-2024/README.md

 ### Methodology
 * Search in public databases for epigenomic, genomic, and transcriptomic data from cohorts of two distinct disease states (healthy vs cancer)
-* Preprocessing of raw data in order to attain all relevant features (methylation levels, SNPs, CNVs, gene expression levels) per individual
+* Preprocessing of raw data in order to attain all relevant features per individual
 * Missing value imputation based on multiple methodologies (kNN, random forest etc) Feature selection and machine learning predictor algorithms development
 * Assessment of the optimal imputation method based on the performance of the machine learning predictor algorithms.

-I have found 2 datasets:
+2 datasets were acquired:
 * WGBS
 * RRBS